mvolkmann/blog/src/progressive-web-apps.md

 This caching strategy means that the results of API service calls are cached.
 Later, if the same request is made again and the service is offline, the cached value will be returned.

+### sync Event

+This event is used to determine when data can be synchronized between a web page and service worker.
+It relies on a `SyncManager` which is experimental.
+It is supported by Chrome and Edge, but not by Safari or Firefox.

+### push Event

+A `push` event occurs when a push notification is received.
+TODO: Try implementing push notifications.

 ## Managing Service Workers in Chrome